CostaBru/BBSort/README.md

 </details>

 From observation of result, I supposed to conclude that the main bottleneck of new algorithm is space requirements.
-Unfortunately, c++ poolable version of data storage didn't help to overcome quick sort run time performance.
-To make it more practical, I hardcoded max bucket size (128) to gather 20-30% better run time for the get top 100 case.
+Unfortunately, c++ poolable version of data storage overcame quick sort run time performance only in debug mode.
+To make it more practical, I hardcoded max bucket size (128) to gather 10-20% better run time for non counting case.

-C# ``BB sort`` poolable implementation without counting duplicates has up to ``30% better`` full sort runtime performance than the quicksort\merge hybrid algorithm implementation taken from the Rosseta codebase.
+C# ``BB sort`` poolable implementation without counting duplicates has up to ``20% better`` full sort runtime performance than the quicksort\merge hybrid algorithm implementation taken from the Rosseta codebase.
 The usage of array pool reduces GC calls which lead to up to 3 times better performance on large arrays.

 # Advantages